1cbyc/feedback_platform/readme.md

 3. Design User and Admin Dashboards:

-    Display user-submitted feedback on an admin dashboard.
+    to display user-submitted feedback on an admin dashboard.

 4. Frontend Enhancements:

-    to improve the UI using tailwindcss.
+    to improve the UI using tailwindcss and react.

 5. Deployment Configuration: